R-SNGH/javascript-notes/notes/season-1/lecture-08.md

-# Episode 8 : let & const in JS, Hoisting + Temporal Dead Zone
+# Episode 8 : let & const in JS, Hoisting(allocated memory in phase 1) + Temporal Dead Zone

 these are recent additions to JS.
+Hoisting -> implies allocated memory

 * let and const declarations are hoisted.
 But they are stored in a different memory space compared to **var**
     ```js